Members who live in Regions 1 to 7 have a basic dues of $157. Members who live in Regions 8. 9 and 10 have basic dues of $156.

 This web page will show you how your specific annual dues are calculated.
 IEEE has never been transparent why the dues you pay may be much different then another member’s dues.
 After all do you really care what other members pay in other countries.
 You should at least be aware.

 Every IEEE member pays at least one surcharge or assessment.
-This one assessment may cost you an extra $2 or up to $25 depending on your IEEE Region or your country within that Region.
+This one assessment may cost you an extra $2 or up to $19 depending on your IEEE Region or your country within that Region.
 This fee is meant to cover the yearly operational expense budget of your IEEE Region.
-The single exception is Japan in Region 10 (Asia Pacific) where members pay a single assessment of $25.
-All other members in Region 10 pay only $5.
-All members in Region 9 (Latin America) pay a single $4 assessment.
-Regions 2 & 3 pay a Regional assessment of $2.
+All members in Region 9 (Latin America) pay a regional assessment of $4.
+Region 10 members pay a regional assessment of $5.
+Regions 2 & 3 pay a regional assessment of $2.
 Regions 1 and 5 pay $5.
 Regions 4 and 6 pay $3.
 Region 7 pays $19; and, Region 8 pays $13.

 All of the above assessments are defined in the IEEE ByLaws and can only be changed by a 2/3 majority of the IEEE Board of Directors.
 New IEEE basic dues and assessments are published/announced on October 1 of the current year and go into effect January 1 of the next year.

 Your Region Director, who is elected by all eligible Region members, is a member of the IEEE Board of Directors.
 Please contact your Director to determine what direct value and benefits you receive from these extra surcharges above your basic dues.

 IEEE Historic base dues and assessments by Region

 Basic dues and regional assessments have been increasing from 1972 to 2019.
 As each Region has grown assessments for these growing Regions applied.
 It should be noted that prior to 1973 IEEE only charged members with basic dues with no assessments.